webix-hub/docs/data/desktop/event_handling.md

 {{sample 15_datatable/14_events/02_click_css.html}}

 One of the columns features an HTML template with a button styled with *'delbtn'* CSS class.
-All  cells including the one with this button will react on default click behavior while when you click on the button itself rather than on its cell area, the default behaviour will be overridden with the function attached to the 'delbtn' CSS class.
+All  cells including the one with this button will react on default click behavior while when you click on the button itself rather than on its cell area, the default behavior will be overridden with the function attached to the 'delbtn' CSS class.

 2 .
 The **onClick** allows redefining current click behavior right in the component constructor.